-Rice may not be the first thing that comes to mind when lamenting on your previous life of rich and tasty carbs, and might come second, third, or even fourth on your long list of erstwhile food loves—right behind pizza, cupcakes, and Big Macs.
+Rice may not be the first thing that comes to mind when lamenting on your previous life of rich and tasty carbs.
+It might come second, third, or even fourth on your long list of food loves, right behind pizza, cupcakes, and Big Macs.

 For many people, however, rice is a staple food.
 After all, it’s incredibly versatile when cooking homemade meals, it tends to be inexpensive, and goes well with all kinds of dishes.
 But for people on a low-carb diet, such as the ketogenic diet, rice just isn’t an option.

-The absence of rice in your life is an excellent opportunity to get creative and start experimenting in the kitchen, for there are plenty of healthy substitutes you can make that compare just as well or even better than rice.
+The absence of rice in your life is an excellent opportunity to get creative and start experimenting in the kitchen.
+There are plenty of healthy substitutes you can make that compare just as well or even better than rice.

 In this article, we’ll take a look at delicious and healthy alternatives to rice so you can continue strong on your low-carb journey.